rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/dolibarr_16_contact_dump.md

 docker pull tuxgasy/dolibarr:16.0.4

-Important: This image dont contains database.
+Important: This image does not contain a database.
 So you need to link it with a database container.

 Use Docker Compose to integrate it with MariaDB (you can also use MySQL if you prefer).